Application of preservative sorbic acid in food processing industry

 Meat and sausage products

-Potassium sorbate has obvious antiseptic and antibacterial effects compared with potassium sorbate, and is especially strong against mold.
+Potassium sorbate has obvious antiseptic and antibacterial effects compared with sodium benzoate, and is especially strong against mold.
 Fresh pork and fresh chicken soaked with potassium sorbate can extend the expiration date, and there is no adverse effect on its sensory characteristics after cooking.
 The addition of potassium sorbate to cured and smoked meat products reduces the sodium nitrite content, which reduces the potential danger of the formation of carcinogenic nitrosamines.
 It also has no adverse effect on the color and aroma of the products.
 Hard and dry sausages, smoked hams and jerky and similar products can be soaked in a 5%-20% solution of potassium sorbate to prevent mold decay.

 Mold growth on sausage casings can be prevented by adding 0.2-0.4% sorbic acid or potassium sorbate.
 Mold growth can be prevented by adding 0.05%-0.08% sorbic acid to certain frankfurter cooked sausages (with or without casings) during the slicing process or by surface treating the resulting sausages with a 5% solution of potassium sorbate.